-To add the H specifications to the application format, you must use the development support utility (DSU) or the source entry utility (SEU) to update the application format's source specifications.
-You can use option 6 (Edit source and procedure members) of the SDA Main Options menu to get to DSU (if DSU is loaded on your system), or SEU (if SEU, but not DSU, is loaded on your system).
+You can also use the development support utility (DSU) or the source entry utility (SEU) to update the application format's source specifications.

+To use DSU or SEU, use option 6 (Edit source and procedure members) of the SDA Main Options menu to get to DSU (if DSU is loaded on your system), or SEU (if SEU, but not DSU, is loaded on your system).
 The use of option 6 and DSU and SEU is described in Chapter 8, "Additional Services Provided by the Screen Design Aid."
 The specific entries to the H specifications are described in Appendix B, "Entries on the Help Definition (H) Specifications."